Craftit7/KahootCheatPlusPlus/README.md

 For Linux and MacOS, I cant compile it.
 You can clone this repo and run npm install, then npm start.

-## If you have any issues open an issue
+## If you have any issues open an issue, If you found a bug that you can fix, please fix it and open a pr

+Help me continue this project!
+[Donate](https://paypal.me/FlashplaysDonations)